Spinach Puff Pastry Cups

 I’ve modified the recipe a little so that the spinach filling puffs when it bakes, making it a perfect match for the buttery puff pastry.

 I whipped up a batch of these as a pre-Thanksgiving appetizer (we eat late) and brought them to my mother-in-law’s house.
 That afternoon, I found my brother-in-law snacking on the last of a spinach puff pastry cup while reaching for a second one!
-These savory little appetizers are so good that he didn’t realize they had spinach in them.
+These savory little appetizers are so good that he didn’t realize they contained spinach.

 Golden brown Spinach Puff Pastry Cups in a muffin pan.